kjell/mcn-2020-git-haiku/index.md

-White cloud of mist
+This is the new line
-All that remains
+oh voices of the wild ducks
-It’s the Doll’s Festival.
+A solitary bird